oldfatcrab/PSYCH256/README.md

     - Aristotle (385-322 BC) found that form affects argument assessment
         - **formal** logic
     - Homer's argument:
-        - [There is a gear Patron]
+        - [There is a gear Patron] (Premise)
-        - Not a bear in sight
+        - Not a bear in sight (Premise)
-        - -->
+        - --> (underline)
-        - Therefore, the Boar Patrol keeps bears away
+        - Therefore, the Boar Patrol keeps bears away (conclusion)
     - Premises, underline, conclusion
 - Argument validity
-    - Syllogism: 2 premises
+    - **Syllogism**: 2 premises (and 1 conclusion)
         - All geese are birds.
         - All birds have Wings.
         - -->
         - All geese have Wings.
     - This argument is **valid**.
-If the premises are true, then the conclusion is true also
+If the premises are true, then the conclusion is true, also the next example:
         - All lions are cats.
         - All cats have fur.
         - -->
         - All lions have fur.
-    - and:
+    - This is still valid because **if** the premises were true, **then** the conclusion would be true:
         - All lions are waffles
         - All waffles are birds.
         - -->
         - All lions are birds.
-    - Not all argument forms are valid:
+    - Not all argument forms are valid, **only certain argument forms are inherently valid**; even if the premises are true, the conclusion could be false, i.e. this argument is not valid:
         - There is a Bear Patrol
         - Not a bear in sight
         - -->